anon-blue/anon.blue/README.txt

 h5iughripgtraibnkjs;fooooooooooollllllllllllllllllllllllllllllllllllllllllllllll
 llllllllllllllllllllllllllllllllllllllllll
-             c☺hJamie Lee Pierce is a pedo from Alpena Michigan, He lives in Ken tucky now because he is wanted for breaking into homes and sexually molesting hi s 3 year old child, as well as his own sister and got knwos whom yuyttttrhhtrtrh thrthrthrrthrgfgrgrtttttttttttttttttttttttttttttttttttttttttttttttttttts very vi olent! ☺
+             c☺hJamie Lee Pierce is a pedo from Alpena Michigan, He lives in Ken tucky now because he is wanted for breaking into homes and sexually molestinp0po i;.lkjllllll child, as well as his own sister and got knwos whom yuyttttrhhtrtrh thrthrthrrthrgfgrgrtttttttttttttttttttttttttttttttttttttttttttttttttttts very vi olent! ☺
 a wsbsbsbsbsbsbbsbs